 In compliance with the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501 et seq.), this notice announces that the Information Collection Request (ICR) abstracted below has been forwarded to the Office of Management and Budget (OMB) for extension of currently approved collections.
 The ICR describes the nature of the information collection and its expected burden.
 The Federal Register Notice with a 60-day comment period soliciting comments on the following collection of information was published on April 21, 2015 (80 FR 22264).
 No comments were received.

 Written comments should be submitted by August 7, 2015.

 Jeff Gorham, Office of Airline Information, RTS-42, Room E34, OST-R, BTS, 1200 New Jersey Avenue SE, Washington, DC 20590-0001, Telephone Number (202) 366-4406, Fax Number (202) 366-3383 or E-MAIL email@example.com.

 Comments: Send comments to the Office of Information and Regulatory Affairs, Office of Management and Budget, 725-17th Street NW., Washington, DC 20503, Attention: OST Desk Officer.

 Title: Submission of Audit Reports—Part 248.

 Type Of Review: Extension of a currently approved collection.

 Respondents: Large certificated air carriers.

-Assistant Director, Airline Information, Bureau of Transportation Statistics.
+Director, Office of Airline Information, Bureau of Transportation Statistics.